adamritter/nostr-relaypool-ts/README.md

   as the server usually handles it better.
 - Deleting empty filters: filters with no possible match are deleted, and subscription is not even created if there would be no valid event.
-- Duplicate events from cache / different relays are emitted only once
+- Duplicate events from cache / different relays are parsed / verified / emitted only once
 - If an event with kind 0 / 3 is emitted, older events with the same author and kind are not emitted.
 The last emitted event with that kind and author is always the freshest.
-- A big usability impovement implemented (but not yet tested) are delayed subscriptions, that allows clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription from the clients.
+- Delayed subscriptions allow clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription from the clients.
 It needs lots of testing and optimizations to get it to production level, but prototyping is important at this stage.
-- async getEventById can be used to get one event (which can be cached).
-It works together well with delayed subscriptions, as it's not good to send a subscription for just 1 event.
 - Compute smallest created_at (for continueuing subscriptions on relays).
 When continueuing a subscription, just pass the specific relay.
 - Delete signatures (off by default)
 - Caching events (off by default): every event searched by id or event of Metadata or Contacts kind are cached in memory.
   Returning cached data can be turned off for each filter
+- Automatically close subscriptions
+- Automatically select relays by getting write relays from indexing servers
+- Getting metadata / contacts from indexing servers and cache them.

 # Installation: